Are Phuket Beaches the most beautiful in South East Asia?

 Kata Noi Beach

 Situated on the southwest end of the island Kata Noi Beach can be reached by a 20-minute drive from Patong.
 The beach is well known for its clear waters, soft white sand, and beautiful sunsets.
 It’s also just a few minutes walk to Kata Beach which is world-renowned as one of Thailand’s most popular tourist destinations with its famous night markets.
+Without a doubt one of the best beaches in Phuket.

 For those looking for something more secluded, Kata Noi Beach offers an intimate, unspoiled paradise that will not disappoint any type of traveller in search of tranquillity and relaxation; it is a perfect getaway spot after exploring other beaches on the west coast.